 - So, in my small world, I just happen to have a client to develop a pilothouse vessel.
 Within the limitation of 38' on deck, the boat is for aluminum construction and to offer for a couple a nice retreat in older age when things have to have more reasons that at any other times.

 The starting point for racing, lots of it.
 We are far from, when Edmond de Rothschild on Gitana during the 1971 Fastnet race insisted on formal dinner down below, with wine of course.
 Dick Carter was not pleased about it.
 The boat did fine, I think the fastest elapsed time from the Fastnet to the finish.

-I am not familiar with this Blender program but I found it by chance on You Tube.
+I am not familiar with the Blender program but I found it by chance on You Tube.
 I am not ready to learn about another way to design a boat via another electronic pencil; at least not yet.
-My interest lays in the subject chosen; a couple of my drawings that he is using with Blender.
+My interest lays in the subject chosen; a couple of my drawings that Paolo Furani is using with Blender.
 I do not know Paolo Furani from Italy, but I appreciate the fact that he took upon himself to develop my projects with Blender.
+Thank you.

 Do you remember when after the Summer Vacation, the first task back at school is to describe what you have been doing during the summer season.
 Well, the practice stops early on since nobody would volunteer past a certain age to ask what you had actually been doing.

 For Christmas, New year not much time to get into trouble, but here it is.
 Just enough.